Restaurant Design Guide

 Dining Room 60% total area

-Floor and restaurant layout plans vary by the type of venue and restaurant furniture you use.
-It’s important to note that banquet seating may use as little as 10 sq. ft. per person whereas fine dining requires at least 20 sq. ft. per person.
-It is common among most restaurants and coffee shops to average around 15 sq. ft. per person.
-Seating capacity also takes the space needed for wait stations and traffic aisles into account.
-The general seating capacity regulations you should apply to your restaurant floor plan stipulates:
+Floor and restaurant layout plans vary based on the type of venue and restaurant furniture used.
+It’s important to note that banquet seating may require as little as 10 sq. ft. per person, whereas fine dining necessitates at least 20 sq. ft. per person.
+Most restaurants and coffee shops typically average around 15 sq. ft. per person.
+Seating capacity should also consider the space needed for wait stations and traffic aisles.
+The general seating capacity regulations you should apply to your restaurant floor plan stipulate:

 Venue Required Sq.
 Ft.
 Per Person